Thursday, July 1, 2021

 Do you want to strengthen the motivation of your employees?

-How about for small scale businesses can they also offer profit sharing to their workers?
-Of course they can!
-This can be done by forging an agreement with employees that they shall be entitled to a certain percentage of an organization’s yearly net profit.
+How about small-scale businesses?
+Can they also offer profit sharing to their workers?
+Of course, they can!
+This can be done by forging an agreement with employees that they shall be entitled to a certain percentage of the organization’s yearly net profit.